Pawhuska by Charles Evret de Saint-Memin in 1806

-An influential Osage Chief at the beginning of the 19th century, known also Teshunhimga, Cahagatonga and Pahuska (Pawhuska) Papuisea; by the French as Cheveux Blancs.
-He was head-man of the Great Osage, whose village, known also White Hair's village, was situated in 1806 on the east side of the Little Osage River, in the north part in the present Vernon county, Missouri; near which Lt.
+An influential Osage Chief at the beginning of the 19th century, known also Teshunhimga, Cahagatonga and Pahuska (Pawhuska) Papuisea; by the French as Cheveux Blanc.
+He was head-man of the Great (Grand) Osage, whose village, known also White Hair's village, was situated in 1806 on the east side of the Little Osage River, in the north part in the present Vernon county, Missouri; near which Lt.
 Z. M. Pike established what he called Camp Independence in 1806); his village was in 1825 and 1837 on the west bank of the Neosho River in the present Neosho County of Kansas; on land ceded to the United States by the treaty of September 29, 1865.

 The nominal chief of the village, according to Pike was Cashesegra (Koshisigre, Big Foot or Big Track), but Clermont (Tanwangahe, Builder of Towns) was the greatest warrior and most influential man, and "more firmly attached to the American Interests than any other chief of the nation".

 He was lawful chief of the Great Osage, but his hereditary right was unsurped by White Hair while Clermont was an infant.
 Pike asserts that both White Hair and Cashesegra were chiefs of the trader Pierre Chouteau's creating, and neither had the power or disposition to restrain their young men from the perpetration of an improper act, lest they should render themselves unpopular.

 This was evident during Pike's stay in their country, when White Hair's people left to war agaisnt the whites on the Arkansas River, the chief being powerless to restrain them.
 White Hair treated Pike with hospitality, and sent his son (named No Ears or Sans Oreilles ) "a discontented young fellow, filled with self-pride" as an embassy with Pike's party, but he soon became tired and returned.